-Question Answer Marks EITHER 1(a) In what ways, and with what dramatic effects, does John present different attitudes to authority in Moon on a Rainbow Shawl ?
+Question Answer Marks EITHER EITHER 1(a) Discuss some of the ways in which John explores relationships between men and women in Moon on a Rainbow Shawl .
 25 Mark according to the levels of response marking criteria.
-OR 1(b) Paying close attention to dramatic methods, discuss John's presentation of Old Mack in the following extract from the play.
+OR OR 1(b) Paying close attention to dramatic methods, discuss John's presentation of Charlie in the following extract from the play.
 25 Mark according to the levels of response marking criteria.